BranLim/documentation-example/templates/DITA-task-template.md

 ## Summary

-This section serves to provide the user an overview and to orient them on why are they are.
+This section serves to provide the user an overview and to orient them on why they are here.

 ## Prerequisites

 Before a user can proceed with doing anything, inform them of the initial steps, state of the system or actions that needs to happen.
 For example, the user may need a certain system role or permission before they can use certain functions/features.
-Use this section to information them of that.

 ## Steps with examples